Review | The Charles and Diana saga weighs heavy on ‘The Crown,’ but Gillian Anderson’s Thatcher is a triumph

 If all of this excites you terribly, then this is “The Crown” season you’ve always wanted — the fights, the maneuverings, the disparities between public image and private anguish.

-These Charles/Di go-rounds may indeed butter “The Crown’s” bread, but the real news this time is Gillian Anderson’s devastatingly precise portrayal of Margaret Thatcher, the conservative party leader who became Britan’s first female prime minister from 1979 to 1990, roughly the same period covered in this season.
+These Charles/Di go-rounds may indeed butter “The Crown’s” bread, but the real news this time is Gillian Anderson’s devastatingly precise portrayal of Margaret Thatcher, the Conservative Party leader who became Britan’s first female prime minister from 1979 to 1990, roughly the same period covered in this season.

-Anderson’s Thatcher may seem a tad too trying at first, but the effort quickly becomes a fitting demonstration of how an actress and the material can meld into a fascinating force — better, I’d wager, than Meryl Streep’s Oscar-winning take on Thatcher in 2011’s “The Iron Lady,” and the show’s most memorable PM since John Lithgow’s run as Winston Churchill.
+Anderson’s Thatcher may seem a tad too trying at first, but the effort quickly becomes a fitting demonstration of how an actress and the material can meld into a fascinating force — better, I’d aver, than Meryl Streep’s Oscar-winning take on Thatcher in 2011’s “The Iron Lady,” and the show’s most memorable PM since John Lithgow’s run as Winston Churchill.
 Anderson is mesmerizing in every scene she’s in, from Thatcher’s stunted interactions with the queen (including an amusingly awkward invite to spend a weekend with the royal family at Balmoral Castle) to the way she habitually whips up dinner for her family in 10 Downing Street after a long day receiving the full ire of her political enemies and a demoralized public.

 As for the queen herself, “The Crown” has turned on Elizabeth somewhat, extending less sympathy to her unique struggle to balance her duty with her desires.
-Colman keeps a stiff uper lip, even as the role begins to shift out from under her.
-There's a particularly good episode that recounts the bizarre 1982 night when an intruder named Michael Fagan (Tom Brooke) managed to break into Buckingham Palace, get to the queen’s bedroom, and wake her up for a chat.
-The metaphor still serves: Is Elizabeth so out of touch with the economic plight of her people and the stagnant British economy that the only way they can reach her is sneak into her bedroom?.
+Colman keeps a stiff upper lip, even as the role begins to shift out from under her.
+There’s a particularly good episode that recounts the bizarre 1982 night when an intruder named Michael Fagan (Tom Brooke) managed to break into Buckingham Palace, get to the queen’s bedroom and wake her up for a chat.
+The metaphor still serves: Is Elizabeth so out of touch with the economic plight of her people and the stagnant British economy that the only way they can reach her is to sneak into her bedroom?

 “The Crown” fixates this time on the royal family’s increasing entrenchment and alienation from the lives of everyday Britons.
 Helena Bonham Carter gets one last, yummy shot at playing the queen’s sister, Margaret (Lesley Manville takes over the role next season), as she realizes her stature is fading, along with her health, amid all the mania for Di.